jamiefolsom/arbotopia/_posts/2019-05-05-early-spring-peters-hill-walk.md

 Two male Tree Swallows; blue bodies with clear white breasts and bellies

 I had seen another "cavity nester" protecting one of the boxes earlier in the week and was disappointed when we got to that box and found nothing on it.
-As I told the group what I was hoping for a Tree Swallow landed on the box and suddenly my bird appeared:
+As I told the group what I was hoping for a Tree Swallow landed on the box, and suddenly my bird appeared:

 ![](/images/EasternBluebirdByShilo.jpg)